jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 ### Inline display

-We've added the ability for `XUIDropDown` to position the `XUIDropDownPanel` inline with your content, for improved accessibility and to resolve a few tough positioning scenarios, like dropdowns in a scrolling modal, or preferring to align the dropdown to the right of the trigger.
-To use this, set `isLegacyDisplay` to false on `XUIDropDownToggled` and see the accompanying related props.
+We've added the ability for `XUIDropdown` to position the `XUIDropdownPanel` inline with your content, for improved accessibility and to resolve a few tough positioning scenarios, like dropdowns in a scrolling modal, or preferring to align the dropdown to the right of the trigger.
+To use this, set `isLegacyDisplay` to false on `XUIDropdownToggled` and see the accompanying related props.